Camille Robinson-Regis

 Camille Robinson-Regis is a Trinidadian and Tobagonian lawyer and politician, representing the People's National Movement.
 She was first elected as a Member of Parliament in the House of Representatives for Arouca South in 1992 and is the current Member of Parliament for Arouca/Maloney.
-She is the Minister of Planning and Development, the Lady Vice-Chairman of the People's National Movement, and the Leader of Government Business in the House of Representatives.
+She is the current Attorney General and Minister of legal affairs, appointed on 17 March 2025.
+She also held the portfolios of Minister of Housing and Urban Development (March 2022 - March 2025) and Minister of Planning and Development, the Lady Vice-Chairman of the People's National Movement, and the Leader of Government Business in the House of Representatives.

 Early life

 Robinson-Regis attended Bishop Anstey High School before studying law at the University of the West Indies at St. Augustine.
 She holds a Legal Education Certificate from the Norman Manley Law School in Jamaica.
 She worked as corporate secretary at the National Flour Mills and was admitted to the bar of Trinidad and Tobago in 1985.

 Political career

 Robinson-Regis is a member of the People's National Movement (PNM) and was appointed to the Senate in 1992.
 She was appointed Minister of Information on 9 January that year, becoming the youngest senator to be appointed to the cabinet.
 She became Minister of Consumer Affairs on 25 January 1994, a position she held until 6 October 1995.
 Robinson-Regis was elected to the House of Representatives for the constituency of Arouca South on 27 November 1995, a seat she held until 2007.
 The PNM was returned to government in December 2001 and Robinson-Regis was appointed Minister of Legal Affairs on 26 December.
 She became Minister of Planning and Development on 10 November 2003 and held that role until 7 November 2007.

 From 2007 to 2010, Robinson-Regis served as Trinidad and Tobago's High Commissioner to Canada.
 The PNM was in opposition after 2010 and was appointed a temporary senator for the party on 7 February 2012.
 She became a full senator on 10 December 2013 and remained in the senate until 17 June 2015.
 She was returned to the House of Representatives for the Arouca/Maloney constituency in the 7 September 2015 general election.
 Robinson-Regis was appointed Minister of Planning and Development on 11 September 2015.
 She has been governor of the Caribbean Development Bank since 1 January 2016.
 She was appointed Minister of Social Development and Family Services on 30 December 2019.